overlay image

 UCD Sutherland School of Law welcomes first year students to a friendly community.
 Under our Peer Mentoring and Academic Adviser schemes, current students and lecturers are assigned to each first year student in order to offer advice and support.

 Lectures are supplemented with small group tutorial teaching to help you learn how to understand cases, to interpret legislation and, ultimately, find your own voice.
-Overall, there are 125 places in DN600.
+For the DN600 programmes there are 125 places on off er and the average number of students taking each BCL option is shown on the relevant page.

-You will be encouraged to get involved in debating and mooting (mock trials).
+You will be encouraged to get involved in debating, mooting (mock trials) and negotiation skills competitions.

-Specialist careers support is provided by the School’s Career Adviser to help you identify and achieve your career ambitions.
+Specialist careers support is provided by the School’s Career Adviser and UCD Careers Network to help you identify and achieve your career ambitions.

 You may be interested in the following blog posts: Why I chose to study Law at UCD.